MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 You can set a simple filter directly on a list within using the filter pane, namely a filter that displays only records with the same value as in the selected cell.
 Select a cell on the list, choose the drop-down arrow, and then choose the **Filter to This Value** action.
 Alternatively, press **Alt+F3**.

 ### Setting Filters in Reports
 For reports, the filters are visible directly on the report request page.
 The request page displays the last used filters according to your selection in the **Use default values from** field.
+For more information, see [Using Saved Settings](ui-work-report.md#SavedSettings).

 The main **Filter** section shows the default filter fields that you use to delimit which records to include in the report.
 To add a filter, choose the **+ Filter** action, type the name of the field that you want to filter by, or pick a field from the drop-down list.